-U.S, foreign leaders gather for Bush funeral, remembering era of civility
+U.S, foreign leaders attend Bush funeral, remember era of civility

 Bush, who had been President Ronald Reagan’s vice president, navigated the United States through the end of the Cold War and was president when the Berlin Wall fell in 1989.

-Bush was dogged by domestic problems, including a sluggish
+He was dogged by domestic problems, including a sluggish

 economy, and faced criticism for not doing enough to stem the tens of thousands of deaths from the AIDS virus ravaging America.